 - Hold a valid certificate of sponsorship from your employer

-- Have worked for your employer outside the UK for at least one year
+- Worked for your employer outside the UK for at least one year

 - Have an eligible job and